 A common misconception is that physical therapy has to be painful to be effective.
 This is not true.
 The main goal is to reduce pain.
 Of course, working on an injured joint or muscle might cause some discomfort, but you should never experience severe or unbearable pain.
 Be sure to communicate with your therapist about how you’re feeling.

-8. Do you accept my insurance, and what will the costs be?
+8. Do you accept my health insurance, and what are the clinical costs?

 Financial matters are an important part of the treatment process.
 Before you begin, make sure the clinic accepts your insurance and get a clear understanding of all potential costs, including your co-pay or any out-of-pocket expenses, so you don’t face unexpected bills later.

-9. Can you give me a diagnosis for my problem?
+9. Can a physical therapist provide a medical diagnosis for my problem?

 Physical therapists specialize in diagnosing issues within the musculoskeletal and movement systems.
 They can provide a functional diagnosis (e.g., “weakness in the quadriceps muscles is leading to your knee pain”).
 However, a formal medical diagnosis of a specific disease is made by a physician.

-10. What happens after I finish my physical therapy sessions?
+10. What happens after I complete my physical therapy program?

 The ultimate goal of physical therapy is to empower you to manage your condition independently.
 Ask your therapist for a long-term plan to continue your exercises at home and what you should do if your symptoms return.